 What's at stake

-Expanding Medicaid will change that for nearly 200,000 Oklahomans, making our families healthier and our economy stronger.
-It will deliver healthcare to those who need it, including many parents, seniors, and hardworking folks who earn less than $17,000 a year.
-It will also bring more than a billion of our tax dollars home from Washington, D.C. every year to create jobs, boost our economy, and keep our rural hospitals open.
-That’s money that 36 other states that have expanded Medicaid get, but Oklahoma has lost out on for years.
+That’s why Oklahomans voted to expanding Medicaid for nearly 200,000 of our neighbors, making our families healthier and our economy stronger.
+Medicaid expansion will deliver healthcare to those who need it, including many parents, seniors, and hardworking folks who earn less than $17,000 a year.
+And it will bring more than a billion of our tax dollars home from Washington, D.C. every year to create jobs, boost our economy, and keep our rural hospitals open.
+That’s money that 37 other states that have expanded Medicaid get, but Oklahoma has lost out on for years.

 Join The Movement